The-Lab-LaBella/Welcome_to_the_Lab/README.md

 Make sure you **also ask for access to /projects/labella_lab**

-The HPC has some help pages but I've put together a quick-start HPC guide here: TBD
+The HPC has some help pages but I've put together a quick-start HPC guide here: https://github.com/The-Lab-LaBella/Welcome_to_the_Lab/blob/51e711fc28308f657b9648db7fc7e7ff8d9fc557/HPC_getting_started.md#submitting-jobs-to-the-cluster

 ## Mentorship Compact